 - Various petrochemicals.
 Indeed, MOST of what makes up a conventional mattress are petroleum-based.

 - Flame retardant chemicals are needed in part because polyurethane is so flammable.
-There is some good news on this front–more on that in a minute).
+There is some good news on the flame retardant front–more on that in a minute!

 This chemical cocktail releases VOCs (volatile organic compounds), which are linked to a host of health problems, from respiratory irritation to cancer.

 A Myth About Off-Gassing

 Many of my clients think that their mattresses are okay if they are old because they have “already off-gassed.”
 Unfortunately, this is not true in the case of foam mattresses.
 In fact, as the foam degrades, more PBDEs (hormone-disrupting flame retardants) may be released.

 Mattresses are required by the Consumer Product Safety Commission to meet flammability laws, which previously meant that they were almost always treated with bromated or chlorinated flame retardant chemicals, typically one of the first three on this list:

 - Polybrominated diphenyl ethers.
 PBDEs are associated with hormone disruption, hyperactivity, and neurodevelopmental delays, including lowered IQ .
 The European Union has banned the use of PBDEs in electronic devices.
 Studies show that children in the United States have higher levels of PBDEs than adults do.
 Oh, and here’s the kicker: they don’t even work very well at stopping fires.